Mahmoud-Italy/Larafast-fastApi/README.md

     }

     // fetch Data
     public static function fetchData($value='')
     {
         // this way will fire up speed of the query
         $obj = self::query();

-          // langauges in case you use multilanguages transactions package.. if(isset($value['locale']) && $value['locale']) {
+          // Langauges in case you use multilanguages transactions package.. if(isset($value['locale']) && $value['locale']) {
              app()->setLocale($value['locale']);
           }

-          // search for multiple columns..
+          // Search for multiple columns..
           if(isset($value['search']) && $value['search']) {
             $obj->where(function($q) use ($value){
                 $q->where('title', 'like','%'.$value['search'].'%');